 app-emacs/exheres-mode will highlight common exheres syntax errors.
 Use them.

 When submitting a new package, first consider whether it’s really important enough to be in the official repositories, or whether you should instead put it in your own supplemental repository.
-If the quality of your supplemental repository is reasonably high, host it somewhere, and we’ll consider adding it to the unavailable-unofficial repository.
+If the quality of your supplemental repository is reasonably high, host it somewhere (preferably on our Gitlab instance), and we’ll consider adding it to the unavailable-unofficial repository.